slawrence100/ece4960-fast-robots/lab3.md

 ## Time of Flight Sensors

+See the Arduino code I wrote for this lab on [Github](https://github.com/slawrence100/ece4960-fast-robots-code/tree/main/lab03)

 After wiring and soldering everything, I ran a scan of the I2C bus:

 ![I2C scan shows weird results](lab03_photos/I2C-scan.png)